Jamie Madrox: Summers Rebellion

 Jamie Madrox is transported to the future in the midst of the Summers Rebellion, where mutants rise up against Sentinel and human oppressors, which is led by Ruby Summers, the daughter of Cyclops and Emma Frost, with Cyclops's optic blasts and Emma's organic mineral body, Layla Miller, and a cyborg Cyclops whose predicament is Jamie's fault.

 After kissing Layla (now an adult) out of happiness at seeing her, Cyclops wants Jamie to find out why some mutants are winking out of existence.
 The group visit an aging senile Doctor Doom who says Layla told him in the past that he'd have to instruct Jamie and her on something in the future, and it is now.

 In the present, a former mutant named Lenore ask assistance to X-Factor, claiming that someone was trying to kill her.
 She felt she was being followed, but every time she looked, it was a different person doing it.
 Her best friend Candy, another former mutant, was found dead of a gunshot wound which the police ruled a suicide.
-Lenore didn't believe it, because Candy had a pathological fear of guns.
+Lenore did not believe it, because Candy had a pathological fear of guns.
 Before Candy died, she told Lenore that she thought she was being followed.
 Later, Lenore's mother showed up at Lenore's apartment and attempted to shoot her, but was foiled by Longshot.
 Escaping, Lenore's mother took Darwin hostage.
 At the last minute, she turned the gun on herself, but it backfired due to Longshot's luck powers.
 At the hospital, Monet St. Croix attempted to read Lenore's mother's mind, but was overpowered and collapsed.
 When she woke up, she grabbed Longshot's throat and said "Cortex".

 While Strong Guy and Rictor were visiting John Maddox in Vermont, Shatterstar busted through the window and tried to stab Rictor, saying only "Cortex".
 Once freed of Cortex' control, Shatterstar and Rictor shared a passionate kiss.
 When Cortex tried to bring Longshot under his mental and physical control, he noted that Longshot and Shatterstar were in many ways identical.